Open computational mathematics. AI-audited, not peer-reviewed. All code and data open for independent verification.

 • The spectral gap quantifies mixing rates in the continued fraction dynamics

-• Phase 2 complete: congruence spectral gaps computed for all 1,214 square-free moduli up to m=1999m = 1999 — every gap positive (min 0.2370.237), confirming property (τ\tau) at this scale.
+• Phase 2 complete: congruence spectral gaps computed for all 1,214 square-free moduli up to m=1999m = 1999 — every gap positive (min 0.2370.237), evidence consistent with property (τ\tau) at this scale.
 See findings

-• Transitivity proved: algebraic proof that Γ{1,,5}\Gamma_{\{1,\ldots,5\}} generates SL2(Z/pZ)\text{SL}_2(\mathbb{Z}/p\mathbb{Z}) for every prime pp — no local obstructions exist.
+• Transitivity argument (AI-assisted, not peer-reviewed): algebraic proof that Γ{1,,5}\Gamma_{\{1,\ldots,5\}} generates SL2(Z/pZ)\text{SL}_2(\mathbb{Z}/p\mathbb{Z}) for every prime pp — no local obstructions exist.
 See findings

 Analysis: The Witness Distribution